microsoft/Trieste/samples/infix/README.md

 By finding these errors explicitly we can propagate the error up the tree, thus eventually allowing the bad subtree to be exempted from the WF check and allowing the testing to proceed.

+## Helper Constructs

+Trieste provides several helper constructs which language implementers can expose to their users to help them achieve various tasks such as reading files, writing files, and translating from one language to another.
+Let's take a look at how these are implemented for `infix`.

+### `Reader`

+Every language implementation should expose a `Reader` construct.
+In the case of `infix`, this construct consists of all the passes up to